For Guardians, Court Evaluators and Attorneys for the Alleged Incapacitated Person

 CLE credits for attorneys

 Brookdale Center’s Article 81 Guardianship Training is an accredited course for continuing or transitional legal education.
-Attorneys who complete the entire training will earn 2 CLE credits in skills and 5 CLE credits in areas of practice.
+Attorneys who complete this entire training will earn 7 CLE credits.
 No credits will be awarded for attorneys who do not attend the entire day’s training.
 CLE certification will be issued either at the end of the training session, or by mail within three weeks.

 Join our mailing list